maxsei/gitlist/README.md

 # Maxsei's Gitlist

-This simle program is designed to list all of the repositories owned by a user.
+This is a simple program is designed to list all of the repositories owned by a
-I am not completely sure that all of the queries done cannot overlap with other
-users yet i.e. max overlaps maxsei's repositories.
+user.

 ## Installation